achew22/blog/content/work/RevUpRender.rst

 :languages: C++, Puppet, Python, PHP
 :status: published
 :web_description: Providing infinite scalability cloud CAD Company
-:description: RevUpRender, a cloud CAD (Computer Aided Drafting) company, had built a successful SaaS product.
-Their product worked well and allowed their clients to burst rendering of complicated 3D models into the cloud.
-They were interested in expanding their business to create CAD thin clients to their customers.
-Together, we built a new system that would allow complete virtualization of CAD workstations as well as the low latency usage of these systems.
-We also designed this system to keep these virtual workstations inactive to keep costs low.
+:description: Built a system that allows complete, low-latency virtualization of CAD (Computer Aided Drafting) workstations.
+:description2: Designed a separate system that keeps these virtual workstations active only when in use to minimize costs.
 :resume: true
 :website: true